57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 ### 5.5 ATA (Associated Token Account)

 In Solana, a single wallet could have multiple token accounts for the same token, which can lead to difficulties in tracking, leading to fragmented funds, and potential misuse.
 The Associated Token Account (ATA) solves this by deterministically deriving a unique, predictable default token account from the combination of the owner's address + Mint via the Associated Token Program.
 Essentially, this is a token account managed by the SPL Token Program with a PDA address, which anyone can compute locally.
-On the front-end, before transferring or minting, the ATA is derived and created idempotently using `getAssociatedTokenAddressSync`.
+On the front-end, before transferring or minting, the ATA is derived and created independently using `getAssociatedTokenAddressSync`.
 If the ATA doesn't exist, it is created (with a small SOL rent); if the ATA exists, it is used directly.
 This eliminates the need to search or select accounts, ensures funds consolidate into a single address, and makes interactions simpler, safer, and compliant with ecosystem standards.

 In Solana, ATA functions similarly to how ERC-20 or ERC-721 contracts track balances internally in EVM.
 In the EVM model, each token contract maintains a centralized ledger using a `mapping(address => uint256)` to record all addresses and balances.
 Solana, however, uses a distributed account-based model: each user has an independent on-chain account that stores the token balance and related information.